lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ python -V
   * *Python 3.6.0*

-Happy?
+Now happy?
 Follow the 3.4 procedure to make 3.6 the new default.

 ***• 6.2.2 Ruby on Rails***